pitt-crc/user-manual/docs/slurm/vscode.md

 ## Steps performed **only once**

-Add the following lines to the ssh config file on your local machine (~/.ssh/config) and replace <name> with your username:
+Add the following lines to the ssh config file on your local machine (~/.ssh/config) and replace <name> with your Pitt username:

 ```
 Host htc